 British High Commission Colombo The British High Commission Colombo can provide assistance, while you are there, in case you may need it.
 You can reach them by calling +94 11 5390639.

 Local emergency medical services For emergencies needing medical assistance, dial either +94 110 or +94 11 2422222, which will connect you to the ambulance and fire brigade services.

 Medical facilities and practitioners In the case that you may get ill while in Sri Lanka, in order to find reputable medical help quickly, the British High Commission Colombo has put together a list of medical facilities and practitioners in Sri Lanka.

-Check if you need vaccinations Speak with one of our prescribing nurses at least six to eight weeks before travel to get advice on vaccinations for Sri Lanka
+Check if you need vaccinations Book an appointment at your local pharmacy at least 6 to 8 weeks before travel to get vaccinations for Sri Lanka